 Q Can I apply to the Ph.D. program with only a bachelor’s degree?

 A Yes.
-Students who do not have a Master’s degree will take Master’s-level courses in their first year, followed by Ph.D. level courses in the second year.
+Students who do not have a Master’s degree may take Master’s-level courses or a combination of Master’s level and PhD level courses followed by Ph.D. level courses only in the second year.

 Questions about Academics